 Upstairs at the Roosevelts'

 I am the acquiring editor for Potomac Books, an imprint of the Press since 2013.
 I’m interested in biographies and memoirs, world and national affairs, military history—including the Civil War—and military affairs, national and international security, and intelligence.
 I also acquire for Bison Books, UNP’s imprint widely regarded as the home of some of the best books in classic western literature and Native studies.
 I am always on the lookout for projects (fiction and nonfiction) that deal with the Great Plains, the Old West, and the American West.
 I’ve been with the Press since 2005, originally as the manager of Bison Books, and in the book industry for thirty-five years.

 I acquire and develop sports books for both trade and scholarly audiences.
 My acquiring interests include all the major team and individual sports, with particular interest in biographies, accounts of specific eras or seasons, and narrative nonfiction.
 On the scholarly side I acquire sports history and monographs that focus on current topics in sports, including race, gender, and globalization.
-Across both lists I’m interested in sports as a point of entry into American culture and how they reflect to a large degree who we are as a people.
+Across both lists I’m interested in sports as a point of entry into American culture and how sports reflect to a large degree who we are as a people.
 I also acquire spaceflight history, including the renowned Outward Odyssey series.
 Prior to joining the Press in 2003 I worked for Contemporary Books/McGraw-Hill in Chicago.

 I assist Alisa Plant and Rob Taylor.
 Please contact me if you have questions regarding their areas of acquisition.
 I also acquire trade creative works and oversee our series-based poetry program.
 Though primarily focused on creative nonfiction, I also seek works of fiction set on the Great Plains.
 I received my BA in English from the University of Nebraska–Lincoln in 2008 and have worked in scholarly publishing since 2009.